Travel & conservation company, since 1991

 The Lottery of Fire

 As fynbos specialist Prof. Richard Cowling explains, a big lottery is currently at play.
-‘There’s a whole lot of sorting going on right now in the way that fynbos regenerates.
-We’ve had a fire that raged over four or five days, and in some places the fire went into old, dense bush driven by strong winds.
+‘There’s a lot of sorting going on right now in how fynbos regenerates.
+We’ve had a fire that raged over four or five days, and in some places, the wind-driven fire went into old, dense bush.
 The intensity would have been phenomenal.
-That would have had a very different effect on regeneration to another area where the veld was less dense and the fire was burning on a cool day.’
-Indeed one of the fire days was cooler and even brought a bit of rain.
-In contrast, on the day before, Cape Town recorded its hottest temperature in 100 years, at 42 degrees celcius.
+That would have had a very different effect on regeneration to another area where the veld was less dense, and the fire was burning on a cool day.’
+Indeed one of the fire days was cooler and even brought some rain.
+In contrast, on the day before, Cape Town recorded its hottest temperature in 100 years, at 42 degrees celsius.

 Triggered by the heat, proteas release their seeds after the fire passes. ©Simon Espley

-Life pushes up through the ashes on Silvermine. ©Christian Boix
+Life pushes up through the ashes of Silvermine. ©Christian Boix

 Many species of protea seeds are adapted to be scattered by the wind. ©Christian Boix